A Surprise in the Oven

 “I just told him,” said Jules, swinging his arms back and forth, “that if he stayed in the oven any more, he would begin to smell like Tante Adela’s bread.
 And if that happened, none of the other skunks would come near him.”

 “Who would have guessed?”
 Samuel Roy shook his head.
-“That a low creature like a skunk cares about what others creatures like him think of him.”
+“That a low creature like a skunk cares about what other creatures think of him.”

-“I suppose all creatures must have some sense of self-respect,” said Alice Roy, “no matter who they are.”
-Alice Roy and the others nodded in silence.
+"I suppose all animals have some sense of self-respect,” said Alice Roy, “no matter what they are."

 end